Caveolae

 In biology, caveolae (Latin for "little caves"; singular, caveola), which are a special type of lipid raft, are small (50–100 nanometer) invaginations of the plasma membrane in the cells of many vertebrates.
 They are the most abundant surface feature of many vertebrate cell types, especially endothelial cells, adipocytes and embryonic notochord cells.
 They were originally discovered by E. Yamada in 1955.

 These flask-shaped structures are rich in proteins as well as lipids such as cholesterol and sphingolipids and have several functions in signal transduction.
 They are also believed to play a role in mechanoprotection, mechanosensation, endocytosis, oncogenesis, and the uptake of pathogenic bacteria and certain viruses.

 Caveolins

-Formation and maintenance of caveolae was initially thought to be primarily due to caveolin, a 21 kD protein.
+Formation and maintenance of caveolae was initially thought to be primarily due to caveolin, a 21 kDa protein.
 There are three homologous genes of caveolin expressed in mammalian cells: Cav1, Cav2 and Cav3.
 These proteins have a common topology: cytoplasmic N-terminus with scaffolding domain, long hairpin transmembrane domain and cytoplasmic C-terminus.
 Caveolins are synthesized as monomers and transported to the Golgi apparatus.
 During their subsequent transport through the secretory pathway, caveolins associate with lipid rafts and form oligomers (14–16 molecules).
 These oligomerized caveolins form the caveolae.
 The presence of caveolin leads to a local change in morphology of the membrane.